Oman: Geography

-The central desert of Oman is an important source of meteorites for scientific analysis.
+The central desert of Oman is a source of meteorites for scientific analysis.

 Climate

 Like the rest of the Persian Gulf, Oman generally has one of the hottest climates in the world—with summer temperatures in Muscat and northern Oman averaging 30 to 40 °C. Oman receives little rainfall, with annual rainfall in Muscat averaging 100 mm, occurring mostly in January.
 In the south, the Dhofar Mountains area near Salalah has a tropical-like climate and receives seasonal rainfall from late June to late September as a result of monsoon winds from the Indian Ocean, leaving the summer air saturated with cool moisture and heavy fog.
 Summer temperatures in Salalah range from 20 to 30 °C—relatively cool compared to northern Oman.

 The mountain areas receive more rainfall, and annual rainfall on the higher parts of the Jabal Akhdar probably exceeds 400 mm.
 Low temperatures in the mountainous areas leads to snow cover once every few years.
 Some parts of the coast, particularly near the island of Masirah, sometimes receive no rain at all within the course of a year.
 The climate is generally very hot, with temperatures reaching around 54 °C (peak) in the hot season, from May to September.
-Drought and limited rainfall contribute to shortages in the nation's water supply.
-Maintaining an adequate supply of water for agricultural and domestic use is one of Oman's most pressing environmental problems, with limited renewable water resources.

-On 26 June 2018 the city of Qurayyat set the record for highest minimum temperature in a 24-hour period, 42.6 °C (108.7 °F).
+On 26 June 2018, the village of Qurayyat set the record for highest minimum temperature in a 24-hour period, 42.6 °C (108.7 °F).